- What happened to the old website?

 - Can I buy tickets in person before the event?

 Yes!
-The six people who make up Loudoun Empty Bowls — Kristen Swanson, Amy Berringer, Magen Morse, Christi Palacios, Kaarin Nelson, and Jenny Wolfer — will all have tickets in hand to sell until we’re sold out.
+The seven people who make up Loudoun Empty Bowls — Kristen Swanson, Amy Berringer, Magen Morse, Christi Palacios, Kaarin Nelson, Christine Kalchthaler, and Jenny Wolfer — will all have tickets on hand to sell until we’re sold out.
 Payment by check should be made at the time you are handed your tickets.

 - Is Loudoun Empty Bowls a real charity?

 Yes!
 Loudoun Empty Bowls is registered as a charitable organization in Virginia, and a 501(c)3 Public Charity with the IRS, Tax ID 46-5089393.

 - How much of my money will actually go to the recipients?

 100% of the proceeds go to the grant recipients, which this year are Loudoun Hunger Relief and Loudoun Abused Women’s Shelter (LAWS).

 - I have a ticket, but I won’t be attending the dinner.
 Can you just mail me my bowl?

 Unfortunately, no. The bowl is our gift to you for attending our dinner.
 While we cannot pick out a bowl for you, if someone you trust is also going to the event, you can have them pick out your bowl for you.
 Just let us know that they will be picking up your ticket at Will Call.

 - Can I reserve a bowl by a specific artist?